Benefits of a Firewall & the Pitfalls of not having one

-Of all the mistakes that an organization makes on the IT front, the most expensive one is to not equip its networks and systems with firewalls.
+Of all the mistakes that an organization makes on the IT front, the most expensive one is not equipping its networks and systems with firewalls.
 It is like fighting without a single piece of defensive gear.
 We know that the Internet is a jungle and that many aspects can be difficult to manage.
 The firewall stops you from being part of the ransomware tale today, which the employees often encounter over the Internet.

 It is a kind of filter that stops the computer programs from receiving the worst glitches.
 Your machine may be automatically set to ‘allow files’ to be exchanged via open network ports in the worst-case situation.
 When a computer is marked as fragile and unprotected, it may become a target for many attacks in which feeding spree can be considered.
 The hackers will realize they are willing with fear of being detected or reprimanded to execute all their malicious programs.
 They search for such computer systems continuously.

-You need a firewall that will close those ports (even at least temporarily) when a threat is detected.
+It would help if you had a firewall that will close those ports (even at least temporarily) when a threat is detected.
 Naturally, the other side of the coin is the alternative that you can potentially avoid certain services beneficial for the computing system by closing traffic, thereby reducing the utilities you get from them.

 How to negate the pitfalls of not having a firewall

-Popular misunderstandings surrounding the firewalls include:
+Widespread misunderstandings surrounding the firewalls include:

-- Consumer hardware or software is enough for market protection
+- Consumer hardware or software is enough for market protection.

-- Low-risk companies do not have to think as much about firewall security as high-risk companies
+- Low-risk companies do not have to think as much about firewall security as high-risk companies.

 - Thinking of no need to enforce firewall security for antivirus software